Heretic-oVirt/docs/Overview-eng.md

     * 5 x virtual network adapters
 * 1 virtuale LAN in NAT mode and 4 isolated virtual LAN segments

-The generic PC/VD is meant only as a reference during setup but it is assumed to be decommissioned after installation has been completed.
+The generic PC/VD is meant only as a support machine during setup but it is expected to be decommissioned after setup has been completed.
 We also validated a mixed setup with a virtual generic PC/VD, hosted on a laptop with 5 network adapters (1 embedded and 4 on Ethernet-USB adapters).

 ##  The automation technologies

-Our solution is based on:
+Our solution is based:

 * for the initial part on the time-proven installation automation technology of CentOS/Fedora/RHEL: **[Kickstart][61]**
 * for the following part on new configuration management technologies: **[gDeploy][62]** e **[Ansible][63]**